getsentry/sentry-docs/src/collections/_documentation/accounts/quotas/manage-event-stream-guide.md

 Rate limiting allows you to limit the amount of events Sentry accepts per-project for a defined time span.
 While this is quite useful for managing your monthly event quota, keep in mind that once a defined threshold is crossed, **subsequent events will be dropped**.
 Therefore, your rate limit shouldn't be constantly hit, but rather defined as a ceiling intended to protect you from unexpected spikes.

 Under `[Project Settings] » Client Keys » Configure`, you can create multiple DSN keys per-project and assign different (or no) limits to each key.
-This will allow you to dynamically allocate keys (with varying thresholds) depending on Release, Environment, etc.
+This will allow you to dynamically allocate keys (with varying thresholds) depending on Release, Environment, and so forth.

 ![Per DSN Key rate limits]({% asset guides/manage-event-stream/11.png @path %})